apache/trafficserver/doc/reference/plugins/regex_remap.en.rst

     map http://a.com http://b.com @plugin=regex_remap.so @pparam=maps.reg

-The parameter with the file name is always required, and the regular expressions within are evaluated sequentially from the first to the last.
+The file name parameter is always required.
+Unless an absolute path is specified, the file name is assumed to be a path relative to the Traffic Server configuration directory.

+The regular expressions listed in the configuration file are evaluated sequentially.
 When a regular expression is positively matched against a request URL, evaluation is stopped and the rewrite rule is applied.
 If none of the regular expressions are a match, the default destination URL is applied (``http://b.com`` in the example above).

 An optional argument (``@pparam``) with the string "``profile``\ " will enable profiling of this regex remap rule, e.g. ::